Yehns/Crowdfunding_ETL/README.md

 -	Category_id
 -	Subcategory_id

-Each new table can then be linked using a foreign key, allowing unique tables to be constructed.
+Each new table can then be linked using a foreign key to referencing each primary key, allowing unique tables to be constructed.